duncanbradley/thesis/Chapters/reproducibility.md

 `FROM rocker/verse:4.2.1`

-Next, I add files to the image, including Quarto dynamic document itself, and the project file, and the bibliography associated with this chapter.
+Next, I add files to the image, including Quarto dynamic document itself, the project file, and the bibliography associated with this chapter.
 These are mounted at the ‘rstudio’ directory.

 `ADD axis-extension.qmd /home/rstudio/`